2025-2026 Academic Catalog

 Students who do not make choices within the 36 required hours of the Core to fulfill the GI, IE, and IW requirements will take additional Core hours beyond the minimum of 36.

 II.
-Program Requirements: 33 Credit Hours
+Major Requirements: 33 Credit Hours

 Inequality Electives: 9 Credit Hours